Incrypt (INC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Incrypt Historical Price

-According to the latest data gathered on Incrypt live price page, the current price of Incrypt is 0.02568253USD.
-The circulating supply of Incrypt(INC) is 6.46B INC , giving it a market capitalization of $165.90M.
+According to the latest data gathered on Incrypt live price page, the current price of Incrypt is 0.02317987USD.
+The circulating supply of Incrypt(INC) is 6.46B INC , giving it a market capitalization of $149.73M.

 - 30 Days0.00%$ --$ 0.036846$ 0.003112